kimjeonghwa795/photobook-2/README.md

 We've created a quick little "API server" on [Google's Firebase Platform](https://firebase.google.com/).
 You can get your own API up and running within minutes too:

 1. Signup for a [Firebase account](https://firebase.google.com/)
-1. Create a new project - eg. "React Native Starter App"
+1. Create a new project - eg. "Gotcha React Native Starter"
 1. Turn on email/password __Authentication__
 1. Enable the __Database__ feature, and import the `firebase-sample-data.json` file found in this repo
 1. Get the Firebase project's API credentials, and add them to the respective variables in your `/.env` file (eg. `APIKEY=d8f72k10s39djk29js`).
 You can get your projects details from Firebase, by clicking on the cog icon, next to overview > 'Add Firebase to your web app'.